 The Parameters Window displays metadata which applies to the whole table (rather than that for each column).
-You can display it using the Table Parameters (\square) button when the chosen table
+You can display it using the Table Parameters () button when the chosen table is selected in the Control Window's Table List.

 In table/database parlance, an item of per-table metadata is often known as a "parameter" of the table.
 The number of rows and columns will always be listed; some table file formats don't have facilities for storing other table parameter metadata, so there may not be much of interest displayed in this window.